iPlug2/iPlug2/IPlug/README.md

   {
   }

-  /** Doxygen description like this. cstring arguments don't need prefix pMyCStringVariable, but other pointer arguments should be prefixed with p and camel case */ void MyFunction(const char* str, IControl* pControl, WDL_String& myWDLStringVariable) const {
+  /** Doxygen description like this. cstring args don't need prefix pCString, but other pointer arguments should be prefixed with pCamelCase */ void MyFunction(const char* str, IControl* pControl, WDL_String& fileName) const {
-    const double myVarible = 0.5; // should we always bother specifying const here if we know myVariable won't change?
+    const double myVarible = 0.5; // const where relevant
   }

 private:
-  IControl* mControl; // member variables have prefix m camel case }
+  IControl* mControl; // member variables have prefix mCamelCase }
 ```